JeroenVanB/LAMAS/docs/index.md

 The card game can be seen as a Markov Decision Process (MDP).
 We will define the state, action and reward as the following:

 - State _S_: A list of 52 one hot encoded vectors, one for every card.
 Each card representation consist of 4 bits, one for every player.
 Here a 1 will represent a possible owner, and 0 otherwise.
 - Action _A_: A list of 52 possible cards to play.
 Since the player only has a subset of these cards, the possible actions can be reduced, based on the available cards.
 - Reward _R(s,a)_: Results in a 1 for a win, and a 0 for a loss.
 The effect of using the real in-game score rewards could also be used.

 Using the representation of the MDP we can use Q-learning in combination with a multilayer perceptron as a function approximator.
 This function will approximate Policy P, which is choosing the action with the highest expected reward.

 The implementation of such an algorithm is not the main goal of the course, but it could be interesting to combine Kripke models with a deep reinforcement learning algorithm.
 After training, the influence of different Kripke models on the tactics of the algorithm can be investigated.
-To see if the Kripke models can actually benefit the Q-learning agent, its performance could be compared to that of a greedy Kripke agent (without Q-learning) or to Q-learning agent that uses a different state represenation that does not contain Kripke knowledge.
+To see if the Kripke models can actually benefit the Q-learning agent, its performance could be compared to that of a greedy Kripke agent (without Q-learning) or to Q-learning agent that uses a different state representation that does not contain Kripke knowledge.

 ### Tactical guessing